|Plot:||Characteristic Strain||Power Spectral Density||Energy Spectrum|

 10 March 2016

 To add a custom PTA click on the "New PTA" button on the left hand side of the screen, and a custom PTA detector will appear in the table next to the SKA.
 Click on the arrow next to the custom PTA label to see a drop down list of options.
-For details on how the sensitivity is calculated see this paper (or arXiv)
+For details on how the sensitivity is calculated see Estimating the sensitivity of pulsar timing arrays (arXiv:1406.5199)

 3 March 2016